Joshua Keller – Quadriplegic Artist

 “Creativity is contagious, pass it on.” – Albert Einstein

-Through his art, Josh was able to challenge his new physical limitations.
-Getting lost in a piece meant a distraction from the ever present nerve pain.
-He also found that art was helpful in navigating grief.
-When he found himself ruminating, he could draw himself in scenarios that would have otherwise sat in his brain.
-He has been fortunate to make connections with brands, advocates and other artists in the disability community and is thankful for the role that art has played in his mental health.
+Through his art, Josh is able to challenge his new physical limitations.
+Getting lost in a piece means a distraction from the ever present nerve pain.
+He also finds that art is helpful in navigating grief.
+When he finds himself ruminating, he draws himself in scenarios that would otherwise sit in his brain.
+He is fortunate to have make connections with brands, advocates and other artists in the disability community and is thankful for the role that art plays in his mental health.” – SCIboston Gala 2025

 World Art Day: Fostering Creativity